 After years of accompanying children and young people living on the city streets of Ouagadougou, members of ATD Fourth World wanted to understand better why children leave their villages and what would allow them to stay.
 This necessitated gaining a better knowledge of the rural environment.
-In 2000, they began to spend two weeks out of month facilitating educational activities for children in a village in the Ganzourgou province.
+In 2000, they began to spend two weeks of each month facilitating educational activities for children in a village in the Ganzourgou province.
 Over the years, these activities spread to other districts and villages, providing important insight into economic, social and cultural initiatives that promote the participation of all in the development of the community.

 In 2003, a team of ATD Volunteer Corps members settled in the Ganzourgou province village of Méguet.
 Eugen Brand, then Director of ATD Fourth World, explained the thinking behind this move, at a seminar with Burkinabé friends that year:

-“I believe firmly that by your culture, your history and your wisdom, your country is a guide to what it takes to allow the world of the city and that of village to meet, so that the village can help the city fully realize itself, and vice-versa.
+“I believe firmly that by your culture, your history and your wisdom, your country is a guide to what it takes to allow the world of the city and that of the village to meet, so that the village can help the city fully realize itself, and vice-versa.
 We know very well that poverty occurs when there is no longer any relationship.
 To overcome this injustice of deep poverty, we need the involvement of people in rural areas.”

 And, indeed, this long-term, continual presence reinforced the links that were being built between the urban and rural environments.
 Full-time volunteers developed relationships not simply through ATD projects, but through taking part in the daily life of the village: shopping at the market, attending celebrations, planting ground nuts, etc. Little by little, residents from rural and urban environments came together to, among other aims, mark national and international children’s days; express the importance of family ties; and contribute to the international dialogue on education, especially noting the difference between formal education and the knowledge of experience.
 The involvement of the people of Ganzourgou province helped reveal the vital knowledge that exists in rural areas and that is too often ignored in the “developed” world.